Skip to main content

 The hike around the Moraine Lake Lakeshore is the easiest way to appreciate the beauty of this famous alpine lake.
 A flat, easy trail weaves its way through shoreline trees and offers extraordinary views of the Ten Peaks, a dramatic row of summits all over 10,000 feet.

-Hike up the Rockpile for an alternative view of these indigo waters and the nearby Tower of Babel.
+Hike up the Rockpile for an alternative view of these turquoise waters and the nearby Tower of Babel.

 • Time required: 4-5 hours